aiba4531/Mixed-Integer-Linear-Parlays-for-Optimal-Sports-Wagering/README.md

 This data includes details about game outcomes and team statistics for each individual game.
 Once collected, the data was cleaned and processed using the `pandas` library in Python to create a feature set for the machine learning model.

+Notably, the data collection process was time-consuming due to the API's rate limits, which required a delay between requests to avoid being blocked.
+This resulted in a lengthy data collection process, which was mitigated by saving the data to CSV files for future use.
+Additionally, there are gaps in the data due to failed API requests, however, the data was still sufficient for the purposes of this project.

 ### Feature Extraction

 In this project, the following feature set was used: